-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION Union.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION foster sector-specific stakeholder dialogue.
+65. (29) On-demand services have the potential to play a decisive role in the dissemination of European works across the European Union.
 However, agreements on the online exploitation of such works may face difficulties related to the licensing of rights.
 Such issues may, for instance, appear when the holder of the rights for a given territory is not interested in the online exploitation of the work or where there are issues linked to the windows of exploitation.
-Union.
+(29) On-demand services have the potential to play a decisive role in the dissemination of European works across the European Union.
 However, agreements on the online exploitation of such works may face difficulties related to the licensing of rights.
 Such issues may, for instance, appear when the holder of the rights for a given territory is not interested in the online exploitation of the work or where there are issues linked to the windows of exploitation.
-European Union.
-However, agreements the availability of those works, in particular European works, on video- on-demand services remains limited.
+(29) Video-on-demand services have the potential to play a decisive role in the dissemination of European audiovisual works across the European Union.
+However, agreements the availability of those works, in particular European works, on video-on-demand services remains limited.
 Agreements on the online exploitation of such works may be difficult to conclude due to issues face difficulties related to the licensing of rights.
-Such issues may, for instance, appear when the holder of the rights for a given territory is not interested in the has low economic incentive to exploit a work online exploitation of the work or where there are issues and does not license or holds back the online rights, which can lead to the unavailability of audiovisual works on video-on-demand services.
-Other issues may be linked to the windows of exploitation.
-Union.
+Such issues may, for instance, appear when the holder of the rights for a given territory is not interested in the has low economic incentive to exploit a work on line exploitation of the work or where there are issues and does not license or holds back (29) Video-on-demand services have the potential to play a decisive role in the dissemination of audiovisual works across the-European Union.
 However, the availability of those works, in particular European works, on video-on-demand services remains limited.
 Agreements on the online exploitation of such works may be difficult to conclude due to issues related to the licensing of rights.
 Such issues may, for instance, appear when the holder of the rights for a given territory has low economic incentive to exploit a work online and does not license or holds back the online rights, which can lead to the unavailability of audiovisual works on video-on-demand services.
-Other issues may be linked to the windows of exploitation. [tentatively agreed at TM; to be confirmed]
+Other issues may be